timescale/docs/timescaledb/tutorials/time-series-forecast.md

 it is still valuable to have the analysis verify our expectations.
 It must be noted that the ARIMA model is not perfect and this is evident from the anomalous prediction made for January 25th.
-The ARIMA model created uses the previous week’s data to make predictions.
+The ARIMA model created uses the previous week's data to make predictions.
 January 18th 2016 was Martin Luther King day, and so the distribution of ride pickups throughout the day is slightly different from that of a standard Monday.
-Also, the holiday probably affected riders’ behavior on the surrounding days too.
+Also, the holiday probably affected riders' behavior on the surrounding days too.
 The model does not pick up such anomalous data that arise from various holidays and this must be noted before reaching a conclusion.
 Simply taking out such anomalous data, by only using